Domains of commutative C*-subalgebras: AW*-algebras

-Clearly, finite-dimensional $A$ have continuous/algebraic dcpos $\CC(A)$ and $\A(A)$.
-Finally, we show that $A$ is finite-dimensional when $\A(A)$ is continuous by contraposition.
+Finally, we show that (5) implies (1) by contraposition.
 Suppose $A$ is infinite-dimensional.
-Pick a maximal commutative C*-subalgebra $C \subseteq A$; its Stonean spectrum $X$ will have infinitely many points, and by compactness hence a non-isolated point $x$.
+Pick a maximal commutative C*-subalgebra $C \subseteq A$; its Stonean spectrum $X$ will have infinitely many points, and by compactness a non-isolated point $x$.
 Any other point $y_1 \in X$ is separated from $x$ by a clopen $U_1$, and induction gives a sequence of disjoint clopens $U_1,U_2,\ldots$.
 Their indicator functions form an infinite set $P$ of pairwise orthogonal projections in $A$.

 Let $I \subseteq P$ be an infinite subset with infinite complement.
 Its supremum $p=\bigvee I$ is nonzero.
-Choosing some nonzero $q \in P \subseteq I$ gives $rq=0$ for each $r \in I$, and hence $pq=0$~\cite[Proposition~3.6]{berberian}, so that $p \neq 1$.
+Choosing some nonzero $q \in P \setminus I$ gives $rq=0$ for each $r \in I$, and hence $pq=0$~\cite[Proposition~3.6]{berberian}, so that $p \neq 1$.
 By Lemma~\ref{lem:atomsinCA}, $C^*(p)$ is an atom in $\CC(A)$.
 Consider the directed family $\{ C^*(F) \mid F \subseteq P \text{ finite} \}$ of elements of $\A(A)$, whose supremum contains $p$.
-We will show that no element $C=C^*(\{p_1,\ldots,p_n\})$ of the family can contain $p$.
+We will show that no element $C=C^*(p_1,\ldots,p_n)$ of the family can contain $p$.
 Observe that $p_{n+1}=1-\sum_{i=1}^n p_i \in C$ is orthogonal to each $p_1,\ldots,p_n$, and hence $\sum_{i=1}^{n+1}p_i=1$.
-Therefore $C = C^*(\{p_1,\ldots,p_{n+1}\}) = \Span\{p_1,\ldots,p_{n+1}\} = \Span\{p_1,\ldots,p_n,1\}$.
+Therefore $C = C^*(p_1,\ldots,p_{n+1}) = \Span\{p_1,\ldots,p_{n+1}\} = \Span\{p_1,\ldots,p_n,1\}$.
 If $p$ were in $C$, we could thus write it as $p=\sum_{i=1}^n \lambda_i p_i + \lambda 1$ for some coefficients $\lambda,\lambda_i$.
 Pick a nonzero element $q \in I$ distinct from $p_1,\ldots,p_n$.
 Because $q \leq p$ we find $q = qp = \sum_{i=1}^n\lambda_iqp_i + \lambda q = \lambda q$, whence $\lambda=1$.
 Now pick a nonzero element $q \in P \setminus I$ distinct from $p_1,\ldots,p_n$.
 Then $qp=0$ and hence $qp_i=0$ for each $i=1,\ldots,n$.
 Thus $q = \sum_{i=1}^n \lambda_i qp_i + q = qp = 0$, and $p$ cannot be contained in $C$.
 Therefore $C^*(p)$ is not compact, but since it is an atom of $\A(A)$, it is way above the bottom element only.
 Hence $\bigvee \ddown C^*(p) \neq C^*(p)$, and $\A(A)$ is not continuous. \end{proof}